-- Domestically, the Convention could not be invoked in court; it does not create rights of action or other enforceable individual legal rights in U.S. courts.
-(See declaration 24 of the draft resolution of advice and consent and the Committee Report of December 19, 2007, at page 18.) - Internationally, dispute resolution is not open to individuals or groups, only States Parties.
-Were a State Party to seek to challenge U.S. climate policies under the guise of a "marine environment" dispute, the Convention's dispute settlement procedures would not be available. - Because of the sensitivities of coastal States concerning their land-based (and certain other) activities, the Convention sets forth limitations on the obligations related to marine pollution that could be subject to dispute resolution. - Specifically, Article 297(1)(c) sets out the exclusive bases upon which a coastal State would be subject to dispute resolution for pollution of the marine environment. - Among other things, there would need to be a "specified" international rule or standard "applicable" to the coastal State.
+• Domestically, the Convention could not be invoked in court; it does not create rights of action or other enforceable individual legal rights in U.S. courts.
+(See declaration 24 of the draft resolution of advice and consent and the Committee Report of December 19, 2007, at page 18.)

+Internationally, dispute resolution is not open to individuals or groups, only States Parties.
+Were a State Party to seek to challenge U.S. climate policies under the guise of a "marine environment" dispute, the Convention's dispute settlement procedures would not be available.

+Because of the sensitivities of coastal States concerning their land-based (and certain other) activities, the Convention sets forth limitations on the obligations related to marine pollution that could be subject to dispute resolution.

+Specifically, Article 297(1)(c) sets out the exclusive bases upon which a coastal State would be subject to dispute resolution for pollution of the marine environment.

+Among other things, there would need to be a "specified" international rule or standard "applicable" to the coastal State.
 As noted, no provision of the Convention "applies" international rules or standards to the United States in this area, much less a "specified" one.
 As such, it would not be possible to invoke the dispute resolution procedures to challenge the United States in relation to climate change.
-Were a State Party to seek to invoke the Framework Convention on

-Climate Change (to which the United States is a Party) as the basis for a challenge under the LOS Convention, Articles 280 and 281 of the Convendispute resolution procedures.
+Were a State Party to seek to invoke the Framework Convention on Climate Change (to which the United States is a Party) as the basis for a challenge under the LOS Convention, Articles 280 and 281 of the Convention would further preclude recourse to the Law of the Sea Convention's dispute resolution procedures.
 (These Articles provide that Parties can choose to resolve disputes by means of their own choosing, including through other agreements.
 The Framework Convention on Climate Change already contains provisions for dispute settlement, and those provisions do not entail any legally binding procedures between Parties unless the Parties agree on such procedures.)

-Thus, the Convention would not obligate the United States to have in place any particular climate laws or policies, and it would not subject U.S. climate change approaches to dispute resolution.
-U.S. agencies, including the Coast Guard, EPA, and the Justice Department, have been acting in accordance with Part XII of the Convention since President Reagan directed the U.S. Government to abide by the bulk of the Convention's provisions.
-Were the United States to become a Party to the Convention's provisions.
+Thus, the Convention would not obligate the United States to have in place any particular climate laws or policies, and it would not subject U.S. climate change u.S. agencies, including the Coast Guard, EPA, and the Justice Department, have been acting in accordance with Part XII of the Convention since President Reagan directed the U.S. Government to abide by the bulk of the Convention's provisions.
 Were the United States to become a Party to the Convention, U.S. agencies would implement Part XII under existing laws, regulations, and practices.
-This was con-firmed in a March 1, 2004, letter to Chairman Lugar from William H. Taft IV, the State Department's Legal Adviser during the Bush administration.
-The letter pro-vided, in pertinent part: "The United States, as a Party, would be able to implement the Convention through existing laws, regulations, and practices (including enforce-ment practices) which ere converted with the Convention and which revealed parts ment practices), which are consistent with the Convention and which would not need to change in order for the United States to meet its Convention obligations."
+This was confirmed in a March 1, 2004, letter to Chairman Lugar from William H. Taft IV, the State Department's Legal Adviser during the Bush administration.
+The letter provided, in pertinent part: "The United States, as a Party, would be able to implement the Convention through existing laws, regulations, and practices (including enforcement parts of the Convention and practices)." ment practices), which are consistent with the Convention and which would not need to change in order for the United States to meet its Convention obligations."